-On August 7, 2015, the CODM was accredited by the Commission on Dental Accreditation and was granted the accreditation status of "Approval without reporting requirements."
 The Advanced Education in Orthodontics and Dentofacial Orthopedics Residency Program (AEODO) was granted the accreditation status of "Approval without reporting requirements" in April 2019.
-Due to the Pandemic the Commission in 2021 postponed the Accreditation Visit for the CODM to September 2023 and the AEODO program in November 2026.
+Due to the Pandemic the Commission in 2021 rescheduled the Accreditation Visit for the AEODO program for November 2026.